-- (a) Use of objective standards of performance, self assessment and performance evaluation: - (1) The Parties agree that the Contractor will utilize a comprehensive performance-based management approach for overall Laboratory management.
+- (a) Use of objective standards of performance, self assessment and performance evaluation: - (1) The Parties agree that the Contractor will utilize a comprehensive performancebased management approach for overall Laboratory management.
 The performance-based management approach will include the use of objective performance goals and indicators, agreed to in advance of each performance evaluation period, as standards against which the Contractor's overall performance of the scientific and technical mission obligations under this Contract will be assessed.
-The performance criteria will be limited in number and focus on results to drive improved performance and increased effective and efficient management of the Laboratory. - (2) The Parties agree to utilize the process described within Part III, Section J, Appendix B "Performance Evaluation and Measurement Plan" (PEMP) to evaluate the performance of the Laboratory.
+The performance criteria will be limited in number and focus on results to drive improved performance and increased effective and efficient management of the Laboratory. - (2) The Parties agree to utilize the process described within Part III, Section J, Appendix B - "Performance Evaluation and Measurement Plan" (PEMP) to evaluate the performance of the Laboratory.
 The Parties further agree that the evaluation process described in Appendix B will be reviewed annually and modified, if necessary, by agreement of the Parties.
 If agreement of the Parties cannot be reached, the Contracting Officer has the unilateral right to establish the evaluation process. - (3) The Parties agree that the Contractor will conduct an ongoing self-assessment process as the principal means of determining its compliance with the Contract Statement of Work and performance indicators identified within Part III, Section J, Appendix B. To assist the DOE in accomplishing the appropriate level of oversight, the Contractor shall work in partnership and cooperation with DOE and other external organizations, as appropriate, in the self-assessment process.
-This work includes, but is not limited to, the development and execution of self-assessments and the utilization of the results for continuous improvement. - (4) The Contractor shall provide periodic updates, as requested by the DOE, on the performance against the Appendix B. The Contractor shall provide a formal status briefing at mid-year and year-end, and a formal self-evaluation report to the DOE at year-end.
-Specific due dates and formats for the above-mentioned briefings and reports shall be agreed to by the Laboratory Director and the DOE Fermi Site Office Manager.
-In addition, the year-end report must provide:
+This work includes, but is not limited to, the development and execution of self-assessments and the utilization of the results for continuous improvement. - (4) The Contractor shall provide periodic updates, as requested by the DOE, on the performance against the Appendix B. The Contractor shall provide a formal status briefing at mid-year and year-end.
+Specific due dates and formats for the abovementioned briefings shall be agreed to by the Laboratory Director and the DOE Fermi Site Office Manager.